-MA
+- MA

 (Manufacturer's affidavit).
 In general, the MA requires the examination of the available documentation (internal reports, certificates) by the Tasneef Surveyor and is in general carried out directly at the shipyard.
+Where the rules ask for product conformity to national or international standards, a Manufacturer's declaration of conformity of the product to those standards is to be sent.